-Six Sigma is a quality management methodology used to reduce defects and maintain consistency in products.
+Six Sigma is a popular methodology used in project management.
+It is a quality management methodology used to reduce defects and maintain consistency in products.

 Six Sigma is mentioned in the PMBOK Guide and included in the PMP Exam Content Outline, so you will see questions on this topic on your exam.

 I see that many PMP exam reference books do not discuss this methodology.
 This is an important concept, and you should know it.

 Motorola developed Six Sigma in 1986 to remove the causes of possible defects from a process before it started.